Puzzlepart/LDAPCP/Configure-LDAPCP.md

+## Configure LDAPCP

+LDAPCP can be customized to fit your needs and your environment.

-# Configure LDAPCP with administration pages
+### Configure with administration pages

 LDAPCP comes with 2 administration pages added in central administration > Security:

 - Global configuration: Add/remove LDAP servers and configure general settings
-- Claim types configuration: Define the claim types, and their mapping with LDAP attributes
+- Claim types configuration: Define the claim types, and their mapping with LDAP objects

-# Configure LDAPCP with PowerShell
+### Configure with PowerShell

 Starting with v10, LDAPCP can be configured with PowerShell: